How can an avowed tree hugger justify cutting down a living tree and displaying it in her living room during the Christmas season? It’s complicated.

 Christmas trees pose a dilemma for me—tradition versus the environment.

-I love everything about Christmas trees, searching for just the right tree, watching my sons wind colored light strings around it, reminiscing about when certain ornaments became part of our collection, decorating the tree with my family, and delighting in its beauty, scent, and serenity.
+I love everything about Christmas trees, searching for just the right tree, watching my two sons wind colored light strings around it, reminiscing about when certain ornaments became part of our collection, decorating the tree with my family, and enjoying its beauty, scent, and serenity.

 Growing, transporting, and selling Christmas trees and manufacturing artificial trees and tree trimmings uses land, water, pesticides, energy, fossil fuels, unrecyclable materials, and generates waste.
 Cutting down live trees so you and I can enjoy one adorning our living rooms for a few weeks strikes a discordant note with me.
 So, what is a good environmentalist or any person who wants to live more lightly on the Earth to do?